kogiokka/isosurface/README.md

 # Isosurface

-Student ID: 00353044
-Student Name: 高鈺家
+An Isosurface demo program.
+This program demonstrate the use of Marching Cube and Marching Tetrahedra.
+With a given isovalue, we can extract the isosurface from a volumetric data.

 ## Control

- - Mouse Right Button: Turning camera
+ * RMB: Turning camera
- - Mouse Left Button: Shifting camera
+ * LMB: Moving camera
- - Mouse Wheen: Zooming In/Out
+ * Mouse Wheel: Zooming In/Out